bcc-code/directus-schema-sync/README.md

 Depending on how you already are using Directus you can either install this plugin using a custom Docker image, or npm.

+NOTE: Installing via marketplace is not recommended as you would still need to execute the install command as well as configure the config files.

 ---

 ## via Docker